 So, you have to be real with yourself and ask what are the chances that someone chooses to watch your channel over the thousands of other options?
 Not only that, most of the possible viewers won’t even see your channel because it will be so far down on the list.

-Like I said at the beginning of this article; look for games with lots of viewers and lots of broadcasters.
+Like I said at the beginning of this article; look for games with lots of viewers and not a lot of broadcasters.
 As a new streamer, those are the types of games that you should be sticking to.

 Not many people know this, but there is actually a Twitch Live Plugin that you can install on your website that will let others know when you go live.
 Pretty cool right?